atharvanvaidya/notes/latex/README.md

 # This file contains all the tweaks I found while writing and editing papers in latex

 ## I use texmaker for writing papers in latex and generating its pdf

 * Writing paper in twocolumn format `svjour3`

 Always use `\sloppy` after the `\begin{document}` to avoid words getting out of any of the columns

+* Site to write latex equations [HostMath](https://www.hostmath.com/)

 * To assign caption to text